 While I am not a naturalist, and struggle to name varieties of plants, there is something restorative about this being immersed in so much greenery.
 In fact, in 1966 Yves Saint Laurent and Pierre Bergé discovered the Jardin Majorelle and later purchased them to restore the dreamy space to the home of deep and vibrant hues and a museum dedicated to Berber Culture.

-Tip: Instead of taking a taxi, take a carriage ride from Jemaa El Fna to get to the gardens.
+Tip: Instead of taking a taxi, take a carriage ride from Jemaa El Fna to get to the gardens–it’s a great way to experience Marrakech with kids.
 Click here to find out more about the Majorelle Gardens.

-1 great place to eat: #98 in Jemaa El Fna
+1 great place to eat in Marrakech with kids: #98 in Jemaa El Fna

 The main square of Marrakech – Jemaa El Fna – comes alive at night with foods stalls and music.
 Although my daughter wanted to see a snake charmer and the many dancers that fill the square during the day, I had been looking forward to experiencing the night scene that transforms the square into a food mecca.